codejsha/infrastructure-examples/tomcat/instance/README.md

 bash ./create-instance-cluster-redis.sh inst2 8081 8444 8006 8010
 ```

-Edit addresses in redisson.yaml.
-If Redis has a password, set password too.
+Set addresses and password(If Redis has a password) in redisson.yaml.

 Add libraries: